 This post contains affiliate links.

-There are lots of possible routes to your French destination.
+There are lots of possible driving routes to France.
 Finding the best one is not as simple as looking it up on Google maps.
 When we go on a family holiday to France we need to take into account the cost of the channel crossing, the cost of fuel, the amount of time between stops, the amount of time off work it will take, and also the cost of tolls.
 As a family with school age children we travel at peak times.

 All channel crossings cost less if you book them long in advance.